 Benefits Of The Japanese Diet

-The following are some health benefits of this diet:
+The following are some potential health benefits of this diet:

 In addition to the benefits of weight loss from cutting calories, stress reduction from regular exercise offers its own rewards in both mental health and longevity.
 These combined effects of a healthy diet and regular exercise are well worth pursuing anyone who wants to live as long as possible with good health.